 1- The type of travertine

-And polished travertine has a shiny and mirror-like surface.
+- Polished travertine – with a shiny and mirror-like surface

 2- The porosity of the travertine